aerospike/aerospike-vector-search-examples/prism-image-search/README.md

 ```
 ## Developing
 This demo is built using [Python Flask](https://flask.palletsprojects.com/en/2.3.x/)
 and [Vue.js](https://vuejs.org/).
-In order to developer follow the steps to
+To start developing, follow the steps to
 set up your Python environment.

 ### Set up Python Virtual Environment